 7. COCOA MAY PROTECT YOUR LIVER

 An animal study demonstrated that daily cocoa may reduce fatty liver disease associated with a high fat diet.
 Fatty liver disease is increasing due to the obesity crisis and can, in some cases, progress to cirrhosis.
-So, whilst you are working on reducing your weight, a cup of cocoa rather than a gin and tonic before bed may be a better choice as far as your liver is concerned.
+So, a cup of cocoa before bed may be a good choice as far as your liver is concerned.

 8. COCOA MAY HELP REDUCE STRESS